-Document requirements when applying for a graduate coursework program, including what to do if you have problems uploading your documents.
-Certain programs such as the Executive Master of Arts, Master of Creative Writing and Publishing, Master of Public Administration, and Master of Cultural Materials Conservation have specific requirements.
+Document requirements when applying for a Graduate coursework program, including what to do if you have problems uploading your documents.
+Certain programs such as the Executive Master of Arts and the Master of Cultural Materials Conservation have specific requirements.

 Please note: certified copies of the original transcripts and completion records from your previous studies may be requested by the University at any time to verify the authenticity of the documentation that was provided with your application.

 To assist the timely assessment of your application, please upload your supporting documents as electronic files during your online application.